-Based on staff's review, Merritt Island's proposed expense is 21.93 percent less than that of the sister utilities, and 10.67 percent less than that of the non-U.S. Water utilities.
+Based on our review, Merritt Island's proposed expense is 21.93 percent less than that of the sister utilities, and 10.67 percent less than that of the non-U.S. Water utilities.

-Staff notes that the Commission has previously approved similar USWSC agreements and related costs in prior cases involving nine of Merritt Island's sister utilities during eleven rate case proceedings.
-Two sister utilities, LP Waterworks, Inc. and Lakeside Waterworks, Inc., each had two SARCs in which this Commission reviewed and approved expenses related to USWSC management services contracts.
-In addition to this SARC, two additional sister utilities with similar contracts have SARCs pending at this time, and a third has a file and suspend rate case pending.
+We further note that we have previously approved similar USWSC agreements and related costs in prior cases involving nine of Merritt Island's sister utilities during eleven rate case proceedings.24 Two sister utilities, LP Waterworks, Inc. and Lakeside Waterworks, Inc., each had two SARCs in which we reviewed and approved expenses related to USWSC management services contracts.
+In addition to this SARC, two additional sister utilities with similar contracts have SARCs pending at this time,25 and a third has a file and suspend rate case pending.26